 A disgruntled party could file a lawsuit under these circumstances, but it would be complicated and expensive.
 Plus, you can provide a powerful disincentive when you create the trust declaration.
 A no contest clause can be included, and this would trigger the total disinheritance of any beneficiary that sues to challenge the trust terms.

 Most people keep their monetary affairs close to the vest throughout their lives, and they don’t have a conference call with everyone in the family every time they make a financial decision.
 This is understandable, and you can apply the same principle to your estate planning efforts.

 The final decision is yours, but the dynamic is quite a bit different than it is during your life when you are handling your personal affairs.
 This financial matter involves everyone that would expect to receive an inheritance, so your choices are impacting them quite directly.

 If you know that someone is going to be very displeased, you may want to have a conversation with this person in advance.
 Clearly, this is not always going to be the way to go, but it is something to seriously consider.
 While it is true that you will not be around to experience the blowback, other family members will be in the crosshairs.

 In a perfect world, you would probably like your surviving family members to maintain good relationships with one another and provide support when they can.
 When someone feels slighted and isolated from the rest, there can be ongoing resentment that never goes away.

-We are holding a number of seminars in the near future, and you can learn a great deal if you attend the session that fits into your schedule.
-There is no charge at all, and you can see the dates and obtain registration information if you visit our Reno estate planning seminar page.
+We are holding a number of Webinars in the near future, and you can learn a great deal if you attend the session that fits into your schedule.
+There is no charge at all, and you can see the dates and obtain registration information if you visit our Reno estate planning Webinar page.